 Many aspects of the procedures are inexplicable in the traditional arithmetical interpretation but naturally explained in a geometrical reading.
 In consequence, some kind of geometry must have participated in the reasoning of the Babylonians.
 It is not very plausible, however, that the Babylonians made use of drawings quite like ours.
-On the contrary, many texts give us reasons to believe that they were satisfied with rudimentary structure diagrams; see for example page 53 on the change of scale in one direction.
-The absence of particular names for $L = 3\lambda$ and $w = 21\phi$ in TMS IX #3 (see page 61) also suggests that no new diagram was created in which they could be identified, while $\lambda$ and $\phi$ could be identified as sides of the "surface 2".
+On the contrary, many texts give us reasons to believe that they were satisfied with rudimentary structure diagrams; see for example page 52 on the change of scale in one direction.
+The absence of particular names for $L = 3\lambda$ and $W = 21\phi$ in TMS IX #3 (see page 59) also suggests that no new diagram was created in which they could be identified, while λ and φ could be identified as sides of the "surface 2."

 After all, that is no wonder.
-Who is familiarized with the Old Babylonian techniques will need nothing but a rough sketch in order to follow the reasoning; there is not even any need to perform the divisions and displacements, the drawing of the rectangle alone allows one to grasp the procedure to be used.
-In the same way as we may perform a mental computation, making at most notes for one or two intermediate results, we may also become familiar with "mental geometry", at most assisted by a rough diagram.
+Whoever is familiar with the Old Babylonian techniques will need nothing but a rough sketch in order to follow the reasoning; there is not even any need to perform the divisions and displacements, the drawing of the rectangle alone allows one to grasp the procedure to be used.
+In the same way as we may perform a mental computation, making at most notes for one or two intermediate results, we may also become familiar with "mental geometry," at most assisted by a rough diagram.

-A fair number of field plans made by Mesopotamian scribes have survived; the left part of Figure 44 shows one of them.
+A fair number of field plans made by Mesopotamian scribes have survived; the left part of Figure 6.1 shows one of them.
 They have precisely the character of structure diagrams; they do not aim at being faithful in the rendering of linear proportions, as will be seen if we compare with the version in correct proportions to the right.
-In that respect they are similar to Figure 26, whose true proportions can be seen in Figure 27 - pages 68 and 71, respectively.
+In that respect they are similar to Figure 4.5, whose true proportions can be seen in Figure 4.6-pages 65 and 68, respectively.
 Nor are they interested in showing angles correctly, apart from the "practically right" angles that serve area calculations and therefore have a structural role.

-Figure 44.
-A neo-Sumerian field plan (21st century BCE), left as drawn on the tablet, right redrawn in correct proportions.
+Figure 6.1: A neo-Sumerian field plan (21st century BCE), left as drawn on the tablet, right redrawn in correct proportions.
 After F. Thureau-Dangin, "Un cadastre chaldéen".
 Revue d'Assyriologie 4 (1897-98), 13-27.

-Practising "mental geometry" presupposes that one has first trained concrete geometry; real drawings of some kind must thus have existed.
-However, cut-and-paste operations are not easily made on a Drawings?
-103 clay tablet.
-The dust abacus, used by Phoenician calculators in the first millennium BCE and then taken over by Greek geometers, [52] is much more convenient for this purpose.
+Practicing "mental geometry" presupposes that one has first trained concrete geometry; real drawings of some kind must thus have existed.
+However, cut-and-paste operations are not easily made on a clay tablet.
+The dust abacus, used by Phoenician calculators in the first millennium BCE and then taken over by Greek geometers,1 is much more convenient for this purpose.
 Here it is easy to cancel a part of a figure and to redraw it in a new position.
-A school-yard strewn with sand (cf. page 32) would also be convenient.
+A school-yard strewn with sand (cf. page 33) would also be convenient.